 Voila.
 Your Key.

 So — Amazon can get to your doorstep, it just can’t get in through your door.
 Till now.
-As of last month, Amazon are now pushing their integrated lock and accompanying CCTV device.
-The Amazon Key allows delivery people to drop off or pick up products within a 4 hour window using a unique code — for the pleasure they’re on camera as they come and go.
+As of last month, Amazon are now pushing their integrated lock and accompanying CCTV device, the Amazon Key:

 It’s the final frontier, and arguably it will encourage a raft of other domestic services (cleaning, repairs, installations and no doubt other outsourced services we haven’t thought of yet).

 Amazon have been quick to say that the real life application of this is hugely unlikely and are addressing the issues, but this will no doubt further fuel critics who believe that giving global corporations access to one’s home is beyond comprehension.
-Then again I bet the same critics would never have fathomed 10 years ago that letting strangers sleep in one another’s homes would become a $30 billion business and shape the way people travel!
+Then again – would the same critics have fathomed 10 years ago that letting strangers sleep in one another’s homes would become a $30 billion business and shape the way people travel?

 This month has also seen the launch of the BoxLock – an internet connected padlock designed to protect your home deliveries.
 The lock is connected to any storage box next to your home and is compatible with Amazon, FedEx and UPS shipments.
 The delivery driver scans the package’s label with the BoxLock (which is connected over WIFI) and once it has confirmed your package is out for delivery the lock automatically opens.
 A notification is then sent to the recipients phone to know that the everything has been delivered safe and sound.